silaman/chef-icp/README.md

  #2: Node work1: bootstrap, set run list, run chef client.
 Log into mbt as labrat. `ssh -i ~/.ssh/master.id_rsa root@work1.icp.site` logs into `work1` as `root`.
 Surprised, but pleased at the result.
  #3: Node work1: bootstrap, set run list, run chef client.
 Log into mbt as labrat. `ssh -i ~/.ssh/master.id_rsa root@work1.icp.site`. work2 is an unknown host.
  #4: Node mbp: run chef client.
 Chef adds `/etc/ssh/ssh_known_hosts` entries for work1 & work2. `ssh -i ~/.ssh/master.id_rsa root@work1.icp.site` logs into `work1` as `root`.
 Surprised, but pleased at the result.

+## Notes
+- v0.6.31 -- Installs the ICPce installer in the master/boot node.
+Will work on the ICPce installation code next.
+The code needs polish.
+Could improve the idempotent score in some spots.
+Need to separate the boot node from the other nodes.
+Use parameters in templates for the ICP hosts and /etc/hosts files.
+Supply the ICPce version as a parameter.
+Rename the variable "user" to "login_user".